 Running a race requires your child to maintain a sustained effort until they reach the finish line.

 Two things to keep in mind when considering how far your child can and should run are:

 - Your child’s health and fitness level

 Your child’s health and fitness level

 This is a good way to start a conversation between your pediatrician and your child.
-Your pediatrician will be able to tell you and your child about their overall health and any concerns you should be aware of.

 Your Child’s Age

 How far a 12 year old can run and how far a 6 year old can run will be quite different.